 “That’s why our biggest priority was to make online customers feel as if they were in one of our physical stores,” says CEO Bart Claes.
 “People come to us for our welcoming in-store experience, so we didn’t want them to miss out on that just because they were shopping online.”

 Working closely with Google, JBC ramped up their ecommerce strategies to achieve this.
 They introduced personal shopping recommendations on their website, invested in live chat, introduced an inspirational ‘shop the look’ section, and expanded product descriptions and visuals to mimic the touch-and-feel element of visiting a store.

 They also focused on convenience by offering helpful services like free delivery and extended returning periods.
 And they replicated the seasonal events they would normally host in-store, like Sinterklaas and Easter, through digital messages tailored to their customers.

 During this time, JBC’s online revenue increased by 550% compared to the same time in the previous year.
-While the global shift to online shopping was a key reason for this, deciding to move budgets to Shopping Ads allowed the retailer to capture new intent and turn it into conversions much more effectively.
+While the global shift to online shopping was a key reason for this, deciding to move budgets to Smart Shopping allowed the retailer to capture new intent and turn it into conversions much more effectively.